IvannKurchenko/blog-opentelemetry-building-decoupled-monitoring/README.md

 ## How to run

 ## Prerequisites
+Before running any system setup, you need to have the following tools installed:
+- Docker
+- Docker Compose

+## Build the example application
 Before running any system setup, you need to build the example application:
 ```
 cd java